smy1/auto-peer/README.md

 ## Fancy output
 1. Prof Tsai's original script stores the coded transcript as a csv file.
+2. Sum of scores can be calculated using this [Python script](./summary.py)

 __Wishlist__
+- Compare English/Chinese prompts with English/Chinese transcripts.
 - Transform the scores into a 7-point Likert scale.
 - Create a simple (yet appealing) html page that shows the summary of PEER scores.
 - Create a plot that displays how the parent fared in relation to other parents with a similar-aged child.